 One of the main differences between these two is that they isolate sounds (in the case of unidirectional) differently.
 While using an omnidirectional mic, external sounds such as voices from outside or even traffic noise would affect your recording.

-The second thing that comes to mind when comparing these two types of microphones is channel separation.
-We don’t need to know what channel separation means, but for those who would like to understand it, here’s a simple explanation.
+The second thing that comes to mind when comparing these two types of microphones is channel isolation.
+Here’s a short explanation of channel separation for those who want to know.

 As the name suggests, channel separation talks about sound being separated into different channels in the recording process.

 The third difference between these two microphones is the lower frequencies response.
-The omnidirectional microphone has a slow frequency response when compared to the unidirectional mic.
+Compared to the linear mic, the omnidirectional mic has a slow frequency response.

 Omnidirectional microphones and unidirectional microphones can be seen in kick drums or bass guitars, as both tend to have very low frequencies and need larger mics to produce good results.